 Final Verdict about Intel Core i5-12400F

-This processor comes with great price to performance value at this price point.
-This processor gives better gaming and multitasking performance compared to AMD’s Ryzen 5 3600, i5-10400F, and i5-11400F. you can get Ryzen 5600x level performance which is considerably more expensive in 12400F.
+This processor comes with great price-to-performance value at this price point.
+This processor gives better gaming and multitasking performance compared to AMD’s Ryzen 5 3600, i5-10400F, and i5-11400F. you can get a Ryzen 5600x level performance which is considerably more expensive in 12400F.

-For those people who planned to buy a processor under 15000, the Core i5-12400F was provide the best value at this price point.
+For those people who planned to buy a processor under 15000, the Core i5-12400F provided the best value at this price point.
 But if you already have 10400F or 11400F we would not recommend you to upgrade to 12400F.